Hilmerson/budget-app/README.md

 - Mobile-responsive design with a collapsible sidebar for smaller viewports

 See the [ROUTE_NAVIGATION.md](./ROUTE_NAVIGATION.md) file for more details about the application's navigation structure.

+### Bill Reminders

+The Bill Reminders feature helps users keep track of recurring and one-time payments with:
+- Visual indicators for upcoming, overdue, and paid bills
+- Automated calculations for next payment dates
+- XP rewards for on-time payments
+- Payment history tracking

+See the [BILL_REMINDERS.md](./BILL_REMINDERS.md) file for complete documentation.

 ## Learn More